Ethylene Oxide Lawsuit Updates

 - 1940s-1950s: EtO becomes widely used for medical sterilization and chemical production.

-- 1980s: Studies link EtO exposure to increased cancer risks, particularly leukemia and lymphoma.
+- 1980s: Studies linked EtO exposure to increased cancer risks, particularly leukemia and lymphoma.

 - 1990s-2000s: EPA classifies EtO as a known human carcinogen but fails to update sterilization facility regulations.

-- 2016: EPA releases updated EtO cancer risk assessment, finding 30-fold higher risk than previously thought.
+- 2016: EPA releases updated EtO cancer risk assessment, finding a 30-fold higher risk than previously thought.

 - 2018-2019: Media reports reveal elevated cancer risks near EtO facilities in Illinois, Georgia, and other states.